Chart Color Schemes

 Employment

-According to Census responses, 10.0% of residents work from home.
-The dominant employment sectors among residents are health care & social assistance, construction, and retail trade.
-Construction shows strong specialization with an employment share 1.4 times the regional level.
-Health care & social assistance has limited presence at 14.4%, compared to 17.3% regionally.
+The dominant employment sectors among residents include health care & social assistance, construction, and retail trade.
+The area shows particularly strong specialization in construction, with an employment share of 1.4 times the regional level.
+Meanwhile, health care & social assistance has a limited presence with 14.4% employment compared to 17.3% regionally.
+The area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

-Employment opportunities locally appear limited based on Census working population vs resident population data.
-Between September 2024 and September 2025, the labour force decreased by 0.6% while employment declined by 0.8%, causing unemployment to rise by 0.2 percentage points.
-By comparison, Greater Hobart recorded an employment decline of 0.7%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is forecast to expand by 6.6% and over ten years by 13.7%.
-Applying these projections to Sorell-Richmond's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years.
+Based on AreaSearch analysis of SALM and ABS data, during the year to December 2025, the labour force decreased by 0.0% while employment declined by 0.5%, causing unemployment to rise by 0.5 percentage points.
+By comparison, Greater Hobart recorded employment growth of 0.1%, a labour force decline of 0.1%, with unemployment falling 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Sorell - Richmond.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Sorell - Richmond's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment